dynatrace-oss/opentelemetry-metric-js/README.md

 #### Default Labels/Dimensions

-The `tags` parameter can be used to optionally specify a list of key/value pairs, which will be added as additional labels/dimensions to all data points.
+The `defaultDimensions` parameter can be used to optionally specify a list of key/value pairs, which will be added as additional labels/dimensions to all data points.